-- Once bars are cooled, drizzle with glaze (optional), loosen the edges with a knife and slice into 9 even bars.
+- Once bars are cooled, drizzle with glaze (optional), loosen the edges with a knife and slice into 9 even bars (amount as original recipe is written // adjust if altering batch size).
 Serve with a spatula.
 The first bar can be a bit tricky to get out, so be gentle.

 - Leftovers keep covered in the refrigerator for 3-4 days, though best when enjoyed within the first 24 hours.

 *I haven’t tested this recipe with anything other than vegan butter, but you could try coconut oil (as I’m sure people will ask).
 In that case, I recommend using refined coconut oil at a “spoonable” texture rather than liquid.
 However, I can’t guarantee the outcome using this ingredient.